aaiitggrp/SpliceVisuL/README.md

 Extract the downloaded data 'Splice_junction_data.tgz' in the root directory

 2. Run the script main.py and choose from the given options to perform various tasks.
+	- Options:
+		1. Preprocess the training data by mapping nucleotides into integers and partitioning the training data into 90% train and 10% validation data.
+Train and validation data saved in hierarchial data format.
+		2. Train the proposed model with data generated in step 1.
+		3. Preprocess the test data by mapping nucleotides into integers and save in hierarchial data format.
+		4. Test the performance of the model trained in step 2 on test data generated in step 3.
+Results saved in performance.txt
+		5. Produces various visualization results on the test data.
+User can choose from a set of visualization techniques provided.
+User can also choose any model-weights file from 'checkpoint' directory.
+System selected best checkpoint file will choose the last model-weights file.